Wintermute0110/plugin.program.AEL.dev/README.md

 You can install this [repository](https://github.com/chrisism/repository.chrisism) locally in Kodi to install and keep it up to date.
 Or follow [this link](https://github.com/chrisism/repository.chrisism/tree/master/plugin.program.AEL) and download the ZIP file of the version you want.
 Use this ZIP file to install the addon in Kodi.

-## Installing the latest development version ##
+## Installing the latest beta version ##

-It is important that you follow this instructions or Advanced Kodi Launcher won't work well.
-Make sure you select the 'master-fork' branch.

-  1) In this page click on the green button `Clone or Download` --> `Download ZIP`

-  2) Uncompress this ZIP file.
-This will create a folder named `plugin.program.advanced.emulator.launcher-master`

-  3) Rename that folder to `plugin.program.akl`

-  4) Compress that folder again into a ZIP file.

-  5) In Kodi, use that ZIP file (and not the original one) to install the plugin in `System` --> `Addons` --> `Install from ZIP file`.

-  6) You are done!
+Release candidates and beta versions can be found on the [dev repository](https://github.com/chrisism/dev.repository.chrisism).
+Simply collect the version you like from there.
+If you want to be really experimental you can clone/download the code from the dev branch and start using that version.
+Be aware of breaking changes in that version!

 ## Install plugins
-Just like the addon itself you can use the repository as mentioned above.
+Just like the addon itself you can use the repositories as mentioned above.
 If you want to install it manually, go to [this link](https://github.com/chrisism/repository.chrisism) and select of the script.akl.*** plugins.